AntoineGourru/DNEmbedding/README.md

 python train.py
 ```

-## Who
+## Citations

-The code was written in close collaboration with [Adrien Guille](http://mediamining.univ-lyon2.fr/people/guille/).
 You can cite our work using :

 #### GELD